Erickramirez/RoboND-Perception-Project/README.md

 In this lesson we also evaluated [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering), but it was not used because we need to know the number of clusters present.

 ##### 2. Create Cluster-Mask Point Cloud to visualize each cluster separately
-It separates by coloer the shapes obtained.
+It separates by color the shapes obtained.
 It is used for cluster visualization.

  ![Alt text](/images/cluster-visualization.png)